Best Bug Spray for Kids

 Analysis and Test Results

-We bought and tested each bug spray in this roundup of top products.
-We considered efficacy, safety, ease of applying, and how they feel and smell to analyze which sprays are the best.
+We purchased and tested the bug sprays in this review of impressive contenders.
+We considered metrics such as efficacy, safety, ease of applying, and how each feels and smells to determine which options are the best.

 Effective & Safe

-There are a plethora of potential repellents on the market ranging from sprays to wristbands and personal air fans that create a bubble of repellent air around you.
-Unfortunately, only a few products are effective and considered safe, so while you may have lots of options, some are virtually useless, and others are potentially unsafe.
-Which option you should choose will depend on your location, the duration of your outing, and who you are trying to protect.
-It is important to remember that no product can repel all bugs all of the time, so keep your expectations realistic and practice safe layering of protection.
-If you are planning to be in an area with known insect-related issues, we recommend skin repellent, pre-treated clothing, long sleeves and pants, hats, and potential netting protection to up your protection game.
+There are plenty of repellents for sale ranging from sprays and lotions to wristbands and personal air fans that create a bubble of repellent around you.
+Unfortunately, not all products are considered safe or effective.
+You might have lots of products to choose from, but some are virtually useless and others potentially unsafe.
+Which choice is right for you depends on where you plan to go, how long you plan to be there, and who exactly needs protecting from what.
+Not all products will repel every kind of bug all of the time, so we recommend having realistic expectations and practice safe layering of deterrents when appropriate.
+If your plans include areas with known insect-related issues, we recommend skin repellent (1st layer), pre-treated clothing (2nd layer), long sleeves and pants (limited access to skin), hats (3rd layer), and potential netting protection (4th layer) to up your protection game.

-The Center for Disease Control (CDC) and other experts agree there are three bug repellent chemicals generally considered to be safe and effective.
-The recommended concentration of these ingredients can change depending on the area you plan to visit and the stats of insect-borne illness in that area.
-For instance, if visiting an area with high levels of tickborne illness like Lyme's Disease, you'll likely want to use a higher percentage concentration of deterrent as contracting Lymes can be more hazardous than the potential health concerns related to some repellents.
+The Center for Disease Control (CDC) and other experts agree there are three bug repellent chemicals generally considered safe and effective.
+The recommended concentration of these ingredients changes depending on the area you plan to visit and the stats of insect-borne illness found there.
+For instance, if visiting an area with high levels of tickborne illness like Lyme's Disease, you'll the recommendation includes a higher percentage concentration of deterrent as contracting Lymes can be more hazardous to your health than the potential concerns related to some repellents.

 You should never use any chemical repellent on your baby.
-None of the options have been proven safe for infants, and the CDC advises parents to use bug netting and clothing to protect little ones or avoid outdoor areas where bugs are a concern.
-Even "natural" or "organic" repellents should be avoided as these contain known irritants that can cause rashes and irritation.
+No repellent has been proven safe for infants, and the CDC advises parents to use bug netting and clothing to protect little ones or avoid outdoor areas where bugs are a concern.
+Even "natural" or "organic" repellents should be avoided as these typically contain known irritants that can cause rashes and irritation.
 We recommend you discuss your outdoor plans with your baby's doctor before you head outside.